Aider-AI/aider/docs/benchmarks.md

   - **Plain text edit formats worked best.** Asking GPT to return an updated copy of the whole file in a standard markdown fenced code block proved to be the most reliable and effective edit format across all GPT-3.5 and GPT-4 models.
 The results for this `whole` edit format are shown in solid blue in the graph.
   - **Function calls performed worse.** Using the new functions API for edits performed worse than the above whole file method, for all the models.
 GPT-3.5 especially produced inferior code and frequently mangled this output format.
 This was surprising, as the functions API was introduced to enhance the reliability of structured outputs.
 The results for these `...-func` edit methods are shown as patterned bars in the graph (both green and blue).
-  - **The new GPT-3.5 models did worse than the old model.** The performance of the new June (`0613`) versions of GPT-3.5 appears to be a bit worse than the February (`0301`) version.
+  - **The new June GPT-3.5 models did a bit worse than the old June model.** The performance of the new June (`0613`) versions of GPT-3.5 appears to be a bit worse than the February (`0301`) version.
 This is visible if you look at the "first attempt" markers on the first three solid blue bars and also by comparing the first three solid green `diff` bars.
   - **GPT-4 does better than GPT-3.5,** as expected.

 The quantitative benchmark results agree with my intuitions